opensovereigncloud/metal/README.md

     docker run --rm -d --name registry-bridge --network=host alpine ash -c "apk add socat && socat TCP-LISTEN:5000,reuseaddr,fork TCP:$(minikube ip):5000"

 ### Webhooks
-If webhooks are not configured in your environment, you need to either set environment variable ENABLE_WEBHOOKS to false
+If certificates manager is not configured in your environment, run the following command to install it:
-for development environment (in case operator is running with `make run` command):

-    export ENABLE_WEBHOOKS=false

-or pass it to the pod where compiled manager will be running.
+    make install-cert-manager

 ### Build and install
 In order to build and deploy, execute following command set, where `localhost:5000` in `IMG` arguments is a URL to access registry.